itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 `match`'s second argument is a callback with three parameters, `error`, `redirectLocation`, and `renderProps`.

-The meat of that function simply handles an `error` if it is defined, a `redirectLocation` if it is defined, `renderProps` if there is a successful match between the requested `location` and a known route, and finally, a 404 error if none of the callbacks arguments are defined since there is no error, redirect, or match.
+The meat of that callback simply handles an `error` if it is defined, a `redirectLocation` if it is defined, `renderProps` if it is defined (this is how you know there is a successful match between the requested `location` and a known route), and finally falls back on a 404 error if none of the callback's parameters are defined.
+If there is no error, no renderProps, and no redirect, then there is no match.

 ```js
 app.use((req, res) => {